dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 2, 2020
+* Do not allow set on fullname for contacts in json serialization

 ## October 1, 2020
 * Remove removeTableIfEmpty from email designer
 * Add support for lead reindex queue